SaaS or Server-Based EHR Software – Which is Best?

 A Hosted EMR should have a lower upfront cost.
 Fewer hardware requirements reduces cost of system implementation.
 Is susceptible to internet connection disruptions, so T-1 line is absolutely essential.
 Still, a hosted system is generally a bit slower than if the server was housed at your facility.

-Client/Server licenses are a finite software investment.
+Server licenses are a finite software investment.
 Aside from recurring annual maintenance, you will not need to continue making payments on the software licenses.
-Increased speed and system performance as opposed to an ASP.
+Increased speed and system performance as opposed to a SaaS model.
 You can continue to work and document encounters even if your internet is down.
 However, you will need to be rigorous about securing your servers and ensuring data backups are occurring.

 Web-Based EMR Software